tobimori/kirby-icon-field/README.md

 # Kirby Icon Field

-A simple Icon field for Kirby - throw your Icon pack in a folder, add the field to your blueprints and you're good to go.
+A simple Icon field for Kirby 4+ - throw your Icon pack in a folder, add the field to your blueprints and you're good to go.

 If you're using Kirby 3.9+, please try using [v1.0.3](https://github.com/tobimori/kirby-icon-field/releases/tag/1.0.3).

-For newer installations (Kirby 4.0), please use the [latest pre-release version](https://github.com/tobimori/kirby-icon-field/releases/).

 ## Installation